zsparal/api-documentation/source/guides/mollie-components/handling-errors.rst

 step during payment aimed at reducing credit card fraud.
 It requires the card holder to authenticate him / herself with the card issuer during the payment.

 #.
 If **no 3-D Secure authentication is necessary**, an error will be returned when when calling the
    :doc:`/reference/v2/payments-api/create-payment`.
    Should an error occur, then Mollie will not create a Payment.
 #.
-If 3-D Secure authentication is necessary, Mollie will create a Payment and give you the ``_links.checkoutUrl`` where
+If **3-D Secure authentication is necessary**, Mollie will create a Payment and give you the ``_links.checkoutUrl``
-   your customer can authenticate the payment.
+   where your customer can authenticate the payment.
 If any errors occur during or after authentication, they will be part of the response when retrieving the payment via the :doc:`/reference/v2/payments-api/get-payment`.

 The need for 3-D Secure authentication is determined by various factors, such as the estimated fraud risk for the payment and any agreements between you and Mollie.
 In the general case, 3-D Secure authentication will be necessary.